ZenghuPKU/cell_spot_finding/cell_spot_find_new.md

 ```

 Copy script to your own space.
-**you only need to copy this once, later you can just use this in your own directory**
+**You only need to copy this once; later, you can just use it in your own directory.**
 ```batchfile
 cp -r /media/zenglab/script/yly/spotfinder /media/zenglab/result/YourDirectory
 ```